wvodou/Microcontroller_AI_Model/README.md

 # Goal
-This project is a classification taks aimign to distinguish between human voice audio files, and machine generated audio files.
+This project is a classification task aiming to distinguish between human voice audio files, and machine generated audio files.
+Furthermore, the classification model was uploaded to an STM32 B-L475E-IOT01A2 Microcontroller for real-time inference.

 # Main File
 Start by reading main2.ipynb